stsp/djstub/README.md

 executables.

 ## what it does?
 - It can stubify or re-stub COFF and PE executables.
-See `djstubify` for that task.
+See `djstubify`.
 - It can link the ELF binaries into a dj64 executables.
-See `djlink` for that task.
+See `djlink`.
 - It can strip the debug info from dj64 executables.
-See `djstrip` for that task.
+See `djstrip`.

 ## what stubs does it provide?
 There are 2 stubs available: [full](https://github.com/stsp/djstub/tree/main/full),